GraceGuoo/3CNet/README.md

 # 3CNet
 This project provides the code and results for '3CNet: Cross-modal cooperative correction network for RGB-T semantic segmentation'.

 Thank you for your interest.
+The complete training scripts and details will be made publicly available upon publication

 ## Usage
 ### Requirements